J-1 Visiting Scholar

 Health Insurance Requirements

 Unlike any other immigration category, the U.S. Department of State federally mandates all J-1 and J-2 status holders to carry health insurance coverage that meets Department of State minimums (below).
 The Office of International Programs will not issue immigration documents without proof of adequate health insurance coverage.
-To meet this requirement, sponsoring departments or J-1s must either purchase the plan available through the Office of International Programs or present proof of alternate coverage that demonstrates the J-1 (and dependents, if applicable) is adequately covered for the duration of his/her visit to the US.
-Insurance coverage must meet the following:
+To meet this requirement, sponsoring departments or J-1s must either purchase the plan available through the Office of International Programs or submit a waiver that attests to having alternate coverage that meets the following Department of State minimums:

 - Medical insurance must cover the entire period of participation in the program.